researchcompendia/researchcompendia/docs/developmentsetup.rst

     permitted by applicable law.
     Last login: Sun Dec 15 20:20:08 2013 from 10.0.2.2

-The bootstrap.sh script will have created a `tyler` user which you can become::
+The bootstrap.sh script will have created a `researchcompendia` user which you can become::

-    vagrant@debian-70rc1-x64-vbox4210:~$ sudo su tyler
+    vagrant@debian-70rc1-x64-vbox4210:~$ sudo su researchcompendia

-Take a look around the `site` directory, which has a checkout of tyler and other directories and files that mimic how we have tyler run on a production VM.
+Take a look around the `site` directory, which has a checkout of researchcompendia and other directories and files that mimic how we have researchcompendia run on a production VM.